 How To Make Blueberry Sauce

-The reason I like to use the sauce instead of raw blueberries is because cooking the blueberries brings out more flavor and enhances the color too.
-I’ve got the sauce I used to make this lemonade included in my blueberry pancakes recipe, but if you want to have it here for quick reference, here’s what you’ll need:
+The reason I like to make a blueberry sauce for making drinks instead of raw blueberries is because cooking the blueberries brings out more flavor and enhances the color too.
+Here’s what you’ll need:

 - 2 cups blueberries